 In addition to the academic coursework, over the course of the two-year program, you will gain experience in the university clinic and at least two other settings.
 Many clinical opportunities are available in the Lubbock community, but students can also participate in externships in other Texas cities and across the country.
 If you have already earned an undergraduate degree in a field other than communication disorders, we have several options for completing your leveling work.

 In our unique SPLASH program (Summer Program for Language/Literacy, Social Skills and Hearing), as an incoming graduate student, you also have the opportunity to start your first in-house clinical rotation in the summer before beginning your first-year graduate classes.

 You can learn more about the Speech-Language Pathology program by visiting our FAQ page.

-The master's (M.S.) education program in speech-language pathology at Texas Tech University Health Sciences Center is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
+The Master of Science (M.S.) education program in speech-language pathology (residential) at Texas Tech University Health Sciences Center is accredited by The Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.

 Speech-Language Pathology Class of 2019 Speech-Language Pathology

 Certification As a Speech-Language Pathologist

 Although specific licensure requirements vary by state, graduation from an accredited program is required for certification as a speech-language pathologist.
 Certification is granted by the American Speech-Language-Hearing Association (ASHA) and includes having a passing score on the national Praxis Examination in Speech-Language Pathology.